kandrews92/2Dmaterials-survey/README.md

 			#contains latex file and subsequent latex files needed
 			for compiling final report file (note: .tex files that reference any bib file should reference the bibs/ dir)

+		presentation/
+			#talk.tex and supporting files for presentation and
+			talk